ismboedev/simple-CV-readout/README.md

 ## Usage
 You have to make sure not to use any reserved character in your `my_own_measurement_name`, because it is used in the filenames.
 Start the script, or the provided binaries and select your files.
 Enter an amplitude or keep the default one.
-By pressing *Calculate & Exit* the tool first closes the window and calculates the capacitance afterwards.
+By pressing *Calculate & Exit* the tool closes the window first and calculates the capacitance afterwards.

-You can then import the files in your desired graphing program
+You can then import the files in your desired graphing program.

 ***

-Thanks go to my colleague _Carlo S._ for his contributions.
+Thanks go to my colleague Pepe85 for his contributions.